 While no one understands what artificial intelligence’s effect on work will be, we can all concur on one thing: it’s disruptive.
-So far, many have cast that interruption in a negative light and projected a future in which robots take responsibilities from human workers.
+So far, many have cast that interruption in a negative light and projected a future in which robots take responsibility from human workers.

 That’s one way to see it.
 Another is that automation may create more jobs than it replaces.
 By attempting new tools for entrepreneurs, it may also generate new lines of business that we can’t imagine now.